opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    * *Android SDK Tools, revision12* or newer

-     Older revisions should also work but they are not recommended.
+     Older revisions should also work, but they are not recommended.

    * *SDK Platform Android 2.2, API 8, revision 2* (also known as  *android-8*)

      This is minimal platform supported by OpenCV Java API.
 And it is set as default for OpenCV distribution.
-It is possible to use platform having higher number with OpenCV package but it requires to edit OpenCV project settings.
+It is possible to use newer platform with OpenCV package, but it requires to edit OpenCV project settings.

      .. image:: images/android_sdk_and_avd_manager.png
         :height: 400px